-There are no recurring or non-recurring fair value measurements as at the reporting date.
-The management considers the carrying amount of all the financial instruments to approximate their fair values.
+There are no non-recurring fair value measurements as at the reporting date.

-38.1.2 Financial instruments not measured at fair value
+38.2 Financial instruments not measured at fair value

 The management considers the carrying amount of all financial instruments not measured at fair value to approximate their carrying values.